enajork/devex/README.md

 - https://i3wm.org/docs/debugging.html

 ## TODO
-- Add screen-grab capabilities
 - Window focus needs to be more obvious.
 Using xwindow in polybar for the time being.
 Waiting for PRs to i3 to get merged to fix this.
 Would rather not have to use something like [xborder](https://github.com/deter0/xborder).
   - https://github.com/i3/i3/issues/4292
   - https://github.com/i3/i3/pull/5384
   - https://github.com/i3/i3/pull/5944 (most recently active - 1 week ago)
   - Now looking into https://github.com/andreykaere/ixwindow too
-- Make installation script to automate setup

 ## Future improvements
-- Use Ansible for installation script
 - More aliases
   - Create separate file for aliases
   - https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/archlinux